Sivu-cyber/SQL---Internship/README.md

 •	Day3 - Extracting data using where clause, groupby, orderby and having clause.
 •	Day4 - Aggregate functions and grouping.
 •	Day5 - Joins and its types.
+•	Day6 - Subqueries and nested queries.

-Day7 - Views and its Usage
+•	Day7 - Views and its Usage.
+•	Day8 - Stored procedures and trigers.